Project overview

 Development approach based on innovation and community

-In response, the ReCo aims to provide solutions to improve the protection and conservation of habitats along the EGB CE.
-As up to date measures are needed, the project will employ innovative geo-information and data processing systems to devise solutions.
-The partnership also adopts a community-based development approach, encouraging communities to contribute fund and activities towards habitat restoration.
+In response, ReCo provided solutions to improve the protection and conservation of habitats along the Central European Green Belt.
+As up-to-date measures were needed, the project employed innovative geo-information and data processing systems to devise solutions.
+The partnership also adopted a community-based development approach, encouraging communities to contribute funds and activities towards habitat restoration.

 Practical implementation of restoration measures

-Furthermore, to test or demonstrate up to date ecological restoration approaches, enhance ecological interconnectivity, and protect biodiversity, project partners implement two Joint Pilot Actions in six regions, that are facing specific ecological challenges.
-Their goal is to target valuable habitats and species (including NATURA 2000).
-In order to maximise community-based leverage effects restoration investments will be accompanied by a series of local stakeholder workshops in pilot regions.
+Furthermore, to test and demonstrate up-to-date ecological restoration approaches, enhance ecological connectivity and protect biodiversity, the project partners implemented two Joint Pilot Actions in six regions facing specific ecological challenges.
+Their goal was to target valuable habitats and species (including NATURA 2000).
+To maximise community-based leverage effects, restoration investments were accompanied by a series of local stakeholder workshops in the pilot regions.

 Political mainstreaming and upscaling of achieved results

-Observations learnt through the implementation of pilot actions will be integrated into key outcomes of the project, that include: Joint Transnational Restoration & Connectivity Strategy presenting how, where and under which focus EGB CE may contribute best to the achievement of national and European nature protection goals, creation of two Joint Practitioners’ Guides to aid in the future implementation of restoration efforts as well as the development of six Joint Local/Regional Restoration Plans embarking on how to put into practice on the local/regional level findings of the project.
-To ensure roll-out of the project results on national but especially EU level, the project outputs and results will be mainstreamed into political work by presenting EGB as priority region for the implementation of EU Biodiversity Strategy 2030.
+Observations gained through the implementation of the pilot actions were integrated into the key outputs of the project, including the Joint Transnational Restoration & Connectivity Strategy, presenting how, where and under which focus the Central European Green Belt can best contribute to the achievement of national and European nature protection goals; two Joint Practitioners' Guides to support future restoration efforts; and six Joint Local/Regional Restoration Plans describing how to put the project's findings into practice at local and regional level.
+To ensure the roll-out of the project results at national and especially EU level, the project outputs and results were mainstreamed into political work by presenting the European Green Belt as a priority region for the implementation of the EU Biodiversity Strategy 2030.

 News